 Stormwater from the existing site currently sheet flows in general from West to East.
 There are currently no existing public inlets on site.
 Roof drains from the existing Technology Building to the West as well as the courtyard between the existing and proposed building will be piped to the Southeast of the property around the new development which replicates the current site conditions.
+This is shown as Storm Line 1 of the Storm Sewer Plan C4.21.
 Runoff rate, runoff volume, and detention calculations are contained in Appendix A. Existing Runoff Calculation are shown below.